DSP-on-Wine/red-wine-quality/README.md

    Before testing the API, ensure that your FastAPI server is running locally.
 If you haven't started the server yet, follow these steps:

    - Open a terminal or command prompt.
-   - Navigate to the directory containing your FastAPI application script (e.g., `main.py`).
+   - Navigate to the root directory of your project.
    - Run the following command to start the FastAPI server:

      ```bash